dmbarbour/glas/docs/GlasZero.md

 The g0 namespace is flat, i.e. there is no support in g0 for qualified imports or dotted paths into a hierarchical namespace.
 Also, module names and words used within g0 are restricted by syntax: if a file or function has an awkward name, a g0 program cannot even refer to it.
 This is a non-issue for bootstrap because we control the dependencies.

+## Compiled Output

-The output for a g0 program is a record of all defined words.
-There is no export control.
-Compiled program definitions in g0 will always have a 'prog' header, e.g. `prog:(do:CompiledProgram)`.
-This enables extension of namespaces to define data, types, macros, and other objects.
-Although g0 does not need this extension, it will simplify integration with other language modules.
+The output for a g0 program is a dictionary of all defined words, including imported words.
+Most definitions will have `prog:(do:Program,...)` format, likely with no annotations.
+An optimizer might reduce some programs to `prog:do:data:Value` and rewrite to `data:Value`.
+Additionally, definitions of form `prog:do:fail` (after optimization) are equivalent to undefined words in g0, and may implicitly be erased from the output dictionary.

+The g0 compiler may optionally optimize or annotate programs.
+This may introduce some variability in structure with the bootstrap implementation, but it shouldn't affect program behavior.

 ## Bootstrap

 As a special case, the language-g0 module will go through a bootstrap process in Glas.
 The command-line utility provides a naive implementation for a sufficient subset of g0.
 This is used to build the module language-g0 to a value of form `(compile:P0, ...)`.
 Program P0 is then used to rebuild language-g0, producing `(compile:P1, ...)`.
-P0 and P1 should have the same behavior, but they may be structurally different due to differences in optimizations, annotations, etc..
+P0 and P1 should have the same behavior, but they may be structurally different due to differences in optimizations and annotations.
 To resolve this, we use P1 to rebuild language-g0, producing `(compile:P2, ...)` then verify P1 and P2 are structurally equivalent.

-If bootstrap fails, we must debug both module language-g0 and the command-line tool.
-This bootstrap process requires that module language-g0 is carefully defined to achieve fixpoint after a single cycle.
-To simplify linking during bootstrap, the language-g0 module should be isolated to a folder with no outside module dependencies.
+This bootstrap process requires that module language-g0 is carefully defined to achieve fixpoint after two cycles, verified by the third cycle.
+If P1 and P2 are structurally distinct, bootstrap fails and we should debug our definitions.

-The next step is to bootstrap the command-line utility.
-This requires modeling the application and compiler to the target architecture, then extracting the binary to an executable file.
-This task is outside the scope of this document, but when completed allows us to escape the initial Glas command-line utility.
+After bootstrap of g0, the next steps are to bootstrap the command-line application, then eventually support compilation of the app to a binary executable that we extract, fully divorcing from the initial implementation.
+However, these steps are outside the scope of this document.

+*Aside:* To confine bootstrap, it is preferable that the language-g0 module is isolated to a folder with no external module dependencies.

 ## Embedded Data